 Part 3 of POFMA allows any Minister to issue a Part 3 Direction to deal with communication in Singapore of a false statement of fact, if the Minister opines that it is in the public interest to do so.

 The Correction Direction6 is a direction to the communicator of the false statement.
-It requires the communicator to communicate in Singapore “correction notice” consisting (a) a notice that the statement communicated was false, and/or (b) a specified statement of fact, and/or a specified location where the statement may be found.
+It requires the communicator to communicate in Singapore a “correction notice” consisting (a) a notice that the statement communicated was false, and/or (b) a specified statement of fact, and/or a specified location where the statement may be found.

-The Correct Direction may also require the communicator to place the correction notice in a specified proximity to every copy of the false statement of fact, and to publish the correction notice in a Singapore newspaper or other publication.
+The Correction Direction may also require the communicator to place the correction notice in a specified proximity to every copy of the false statement of fact, and to publish the correction notice in a Singapore newspaper or other publication.